 As the festive season gets underway, many businesses will start to enter a few weeks of spending on items and events that were unplanned or not in their initial budgets.
 It can add a significant dent in your profitability if steps aren’t taken to ensure your company doesn’t let spending get out of control.
+Small business owners need to ensure that they keep Christmas costs in check.

 A surprising number of businesses however don’t heed the rules they operate under for the rest of the year, and spending on small, random items adds up into what becomes a mountainous debt of seasonal debt.